thingsboard/thingsboard.github.io/docs/iot-gateway/custom/connector.md

 {% highlight python %}

-import serial    # Import library for connector. import time    # Import system time library for sleep function and checking read data period. from thingsboard_gateway.connectors.custom_connector import CustomConnector, log    # Import base class for connector and log ("connector.log" in logs directory).
+import serial    # Import library for connection over serial port. import time    # Import system time library for sleep function and checking read data period. from thingsboard_gateway.connectors.custom_connector import CustomConnector, log    # Import base class for the connector and log ("connector.log" in logs directory).

 class CustomSerialConnector(CustomConnector):    # Definition of class.
     def __init__(self, gateway,  config, connector_type):    # Initialization method.
-        super().__init__(gateway, config, connector_type)    # Call to parent method for initialization. self.__config = config    # Saving a configuration to current object (Data from configuration file from attribute "configuration" in tb_gateway.yaml). self.__gateway = gateway    # Saving a gateway object (We will use it later for saving data into storage). self.load_converters()    # Loading converters for devices from configuration(attribute "converter" in device section of connector configuration). for device in self.devices:    # Loop for initialization devices.
+        super().__init__(gateway, config, connector_type)    # Call to parent method for initialization. self.__config = config    # Saving a configuration to current object (Data from configuration file in a parameter "configuration" in tb_gateway.yaml). self.__gateway = gateway    # Saving a gateway object (We will use it later for saving data into storage). self.load_converters()    # Loading converters for devices from configuration(attribute "converter" in device section of connector configuration). for device in self.devices:    # Loop for initialization devices.